redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/rockwell-hmi-vm/3.4-appling-config-to-controller/README.md

 The next steps will wire these various elements up to provide our desired experience of merging declarative and procedural tooling.

 ## Step 2 - Creating a Job and ConfigMap
-Return to the `factorytalk` helm chart we created earlier, and in the `templates/` directory, we'll add two files.
+Return to the `uaexpert` helm chart we created earlier, and in the `templates/` directory, we'll add two files.

 First, create `job.yaml` with the following contents:
 ```yaml